Skip to content

 Key Components

-• Digraph Configuration — Each data source is defined in a YAML config that specifies the source location (API or S3), transformation SQL scripts, target tables, and scheduling parameters.
-The digraph structure allows complex multi-step ingestion pipelines.
+• Configuration-Driven Pipeline — Each data source is defined through declarative configuration that specifies source location, transformation logic, target destinations, and scheduling parameters.
+The configuration structure allows complex multi-step ingestion pipelines.

-• CRON Scheduler — Kubernetes CronJobs trigger ingestion pods at configured intervals.
-Each data source runs on its own schedule (daily, weekly, etc.).
+• Automated Scheduling — Data loading jobs run automatically at configured intervals without manual intervention.
+Each data source operates on its own schedule (daily, weekly, etc.).

-• GraphQL API — Exposes an executeBatchIngestion mutation for ad-hoc manual triggers during development and initial deployment.
+• Manual Trigger API — Provides an interface for ad-hoc data loading during development and initial deployment.

-• SQL Transformation Scripts — Raw data loaded into temporary tables is transformed into the platform's target schema using SQL scripts before being committed to the main database.
+• Data Transformation — Raw source data is transformed into the platform's standardized schema before being committed to the reference database.

 Connections